sabio-engineering/cookbook-dvelp/guides/Git.md

 ```
 git checkout ${branch_name}
 git fetch origin
-git rebase -i origin/dev
+git rebase -i origin/master
 ```
 Squash commits like "Fix whitespace”, “Address comments”, etc. into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.

 Force push your branch.
-This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to `origin/dev`.
+This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to `origin/master`.
 It also makes it possible to [find the pull request] that brought in your changes.

 [find the pull request]: http://stackoverflow.com/a/17819027

 ```
-git push -f
+git diff --stat
-git checkout dev
+git checkout master
 git merge ${branch_name} --ff-only
 git push
 ```